BN-Pool: Bayesian Nonparametric Pooling for Graphs: Bayesian Nonparametric Pooling for Graphs

-\gls{bnpool} assumes that the adjacency matrix $\mA$ of the input graph is generated by a process similar to the \gls{sbm}: each node $u$ is associated with a vector $\vpi_u$ whose entries indicate the probability that $u$ belongs to a given cluster.
-The edges are generated according to a block matrix $\mK$ whose entry $\mK_{ij}$ represents the unnormalised log-probability of occurrence of a directed edge from a node in cluster $i$ to a node in cluster $j$.
-Differently from the \gls{sbm}, we relax the requirement of specifying the number of clusters in advance and leverage the \gls{dp} to define a prior over an infinite number of clusters.
-It is worth mentioning that, even if there is an infinite number of clusters, only a "small" number of them is used due to the clusterisation property of the \gls{dp} (see \appref{sec:DP_appendix} for details).
+\gls{bnpool} defines a generative process for the adjacency matrix $\mA$ of the input graph that is similar to the \gls{sbm} \citep{HOLLAND1983SBM}: each node $u$ is associated with a vector $\vpi_u$ whose entries indicate the probability that $u$ belongs to a given cluster.
+The edges are generated according to a block matrix $\mK$ whose entry $\mK_{ij}$ represents the unnormalized log-probability of occurrence of an edge between a node in cluster $i$ and a node in cluster $j$.
+Unlike in the \gls{sbm}, we relax the requirement of specifying the number of clusters in advance and leverage the \gls{dp} to define a prior over an infinite number of clusters.
+Note that, even if there is an infinite number of clusters, only a few of them are used due to the clustering property of the \gls{dp}, discussed in Section~\ref{sec:bnp_and_dp}.

 By exploiting the stick-breaking construction of \glspl{dp}, we define the generative process of \gls{bnpool} as: